 Outcomes are made as the result of a decision-making process that includes the asking of specific questions dealing with immediacy of threats, underlying mental illness, potential harm to self, and the ability and opportunity that a person being referred to the BIT has of placing the life of self or others in jeopardy.
 In addition, members of the BIT will evaluate the seriousness of the threat and the probability of the threat being completed as part of their recommendation.
 All reports will be given the same scrutiny as an extreme or serious threat.

 All cases will be reviewed on an individual basis.
 Potential outcomes are not restricted to this list.

 BIT may recommend the following (not in particular order):

 After reviewing the situation, the BIT feels there is no need for any intervention based on the individual situation and/or the student’s needs have been met.

 Student will be recommended to counseling.
 The student’s behavior suggests the possibility of a mental illness or demonstrates inappropriate coping skills.
-The Counseling Center staff may deem additional referral is necessary.
+The Counseling and Career Center staff may deem additional referral is necessary.

 Psychiatric Evaluation or Other Community Referral

 Students whose behavior suggests a threat of harm to self or others may be transported to an appropriate facility for a psychiatric evaluation.
 This may be a voluntary visit or through arrest under the mental hygiene law.
 This may occur after consultation with a JCC counselor.

 Withdrawal from JCC

 Committee may recommend that that the student withdraw from JCC.
 To best address his or her needs, a student may decide to withdraw from the college without a plan to return.
 This student decision may include input from parents, academic department, or interested others.